- Which size to get: small or XL (large)?

 9. What is your return policy?

-You can also order superMOPI on Amazon.
-We follow Amazon's full refund policy on returns on Amazon purchases.
+We follow Amazon's full refund policy on returns of Amazon purchases.

 10. Do you have customer service?